10 Best Life Insurance Companies in Minnesota

 Key Terms

-Strategically positioned in the northern U.S., Minnesota, the North Star State, shares its borders with Wisconsin, Iowa, and the Dakotas.
-With a population of 5.6 million, it ranks as the 22nd-most populous state, featuring Minneapolis as its largest city and Saint Paul as the capital.
+Strategically positioned in the northern U.S., Minnesota, the North Star State, shares borders with Wisconsin, Iowa, and the Dakotas.
+With a population of 5.6 million, it ranks 22nd in size, featuring Minneapolis as its largest city and Saint Paul as the capital.

 According to the U.S. Bureau of Labor Statistics, in Minnesota, the 90th percentile income is currently $101,980.
-The median income in the state is approximately $47,590.
-Most financial advisors recommend acquiring a life insurance policy that covers your loved ones for between 10X and 20X your yearly earnings.
+The median income in the state is roughly $47,590.
+Most financial advisors recommend obtaining a life insurance policy that covers your household for between 10X and 20X your annual earnings.
 In Minnesota, this amounts to around $1,019,800 – $2,039,600 dollars for most individuals.

 Show Me Life Insurance Companies